 4.2 Using XFD Directives

 Directives are used when a COBOL file descriptor is mapped to a database field.
-The \$XFD prefix indicates to the compiler that the proceeding command is used during the generation of the data dictionary.
+The \$XFD prefix tells the compiler the proceeding command will be used during generation of the data dictionary.

 \$XFD ALPHA Directive